-How to protect growing peas from freeze?
+How do you protect growing peas from a freeze?

 Peas are cool-season crops.
 They can withstand cold temperatures and light frost.
 Use fleece or thick row cover to protect them against freezing temperatures.
 Yet, expect to lose them if the temperatures get below 25F(-5C).

 Unfortunately, since the 2020 snowstorm, Central Texas has been experiencing record-breaking low temperatures.
 One solution I found helpful was: